Card money in New France: Historical context

 The growth of French colonization, which began about the middle of the seventeenth century, was accompanied by continual difficulty in finding sufficient currency for the needs of settlers, merchants and government establishments.
-The government of France, involved in almost continuous financial difficulties on its own account, was extremely hard pressed to finance the support and development of its outposts in New France (Bank of Canada, 1966, p.
-6).
+The government of France, involved in almost continuous financial difficulties on its own account, was extremely hard pressed to finance the support and development of its outposts in New France.
 In 1685, the colonial authorities in New France found themselves particularly insolvent.
-A military expedition against the Iroquois, allies of the English, had gone badly and tax revenues were up owing to the curtailment of the beaver trade because of illegal trading with the English (Powel, 2005, p.
-4).
+A military expedition against the Iroquois, allies of the English, had gone badly and tax revenues were up owing to the curtailment of the beaver trade because of illegal trading with the English.

 As nearly everything in common use in New France had to be imported and purchased from France, the colony's export revenue fell far short of its expenditure on imported goods.
-(McLaghlan, 1911, p.
-6).
-As a result, not only were funds hard to come by, but the scarcity of actual currency and coinage in New France created a persistent problem in daily transactions (Bank of Canada, 1966, p.
-6).
+As a result, not only were funds hard to come by, but the scarcity of actual currency and coinage in New France created a persistent problem in daily transactions.

 Typically, when short of funds, the government simply delayed paying merchants for their purchases until a fresh supply of specie arrived from France.
 The payment of soldiers however, could not be postponed.
-Having exhausted all other financial avenues, Jacques de Meulles, intendant of justice, police and finance in New France, was desperate for a solution (Powel, 2005, p.
-4).
-This quandary is recorded in a letter that Jacques De Meulles wrote to the Count de Toulouse, Secretary of State for the Department of Marine in Paris on September 29, 1685.
-The document below contains the first recorded mention of card money (McLaghlan, 1911, p.
-2).
+Having exhausted all other financial avenues, Jacques de Meulles, intendant of justice, police and finance in New France, was desperate for a solution.
+This quandary is recorded in a letter that de Meulles wrote to the Count de Toulouse, Secretary of State for the Department of Marine in Paris on September 29, 1685.
+The document below contains the first recorded mention of card money.